alanpannyc/travel-app/README.md

 subscribers that are "Greenlets" interested in displaying specific "subjects".
 The "Greenlets"  in gevents libraries or asynchio.coroutines decorators are defined as linked coroutines/generators which defer the waiting for multiple network I/O events
-to a single place in the code (the "event loop"). how to resume the one piece of code expecting to receive that network I/O event can be achieved by where coroutines got suspended.
+to a single place in the code (the "event loop"). how to resume the one piece of code expecting to receive that network I/O event can be achieved by calculating where coroutines got suspended.
+Why propose doing this? for example,if a single synchronous  network I/O  operation such as urlopen() takes X seconds and if we call urlopen() N times sequentially then latency would be N*X seconds. but if we call gevent.spawn(urlopen) N times sequestially,the latency will be X seconds total for all N calls to urlopen--so N*X seconds latency reduced to X seconds hopefully. given its Python and its clear we need concurrency and given many asynchronous network I/O tasks and each task is small and independent of each other,then the above Greenlet strategy might have higher throughput compared with multithreading/parallelism. also the above
-Why propose doing this? for example,if a single synchronous  network I/O  operation such as urlopen() takes X seconds and if we call urlopen() N times sequentially then latency would be N*X seconds. but if we call gevent.spawn(urlopen) N times sequestially , the latency will be X seconds total for all N calls--so N*X seconds latency reduced to X seconds hopefully. given its Python and its clear we need concurrency and given many asynchronous network I/O tasks and each task is small and independent of each other, then the above Greenlet strategy might have higher throughput compared with multithreading. also the above Greenlet strategy avoids overhead of context switching and system scheduler compared with multithreading.
+Greenlet strategy avoids overhead of context switching and system scheduler compared with multithreading.
-The Greenlet strategy does not use stack space and avoids latency of copying large argument data to stack space as in C++/JAVA multithreading.
+The Greenlet strategy uses less memory (does not use stack space) and avoids latency of copying large argument data to stack space as in C++/JAVA multithreading.
-Also the Greenlets can never be suspended at arbitrary times so in theory you can get away with fewer locks and mutexes because greenlet execution  context switching is deterministic so in theory you can calculate when different greenlets will suspend and resume and avoid locks which might increase throughput.
+Finally, the Greenlets can never be suspended at arbitrary times so in theory you can get away with fewer locks and mutexes because greenlet execution  context switching is deterministic so in theory you can calculate when different greenlets will suspend and resume and avoid locks which might increase throughput.
 (I did not do this  so it is a potential area for improvement if speed is required)

 Alternative Different Solutions:(which I did not implement)